rafchoh/Java-OOP-and-DB/README.md

 # Java-OOP-and-DB
+ Object oriented Java code using H2 database.

-H2 is the database file!
+  - H2 is the database file!